-Excessive parking requirements can reduce the number of housing units that can be achieved on a given site.
+Excess parking requirements can reduce the number of housing units that can be achieved on a given site.
 The City's parking requirements are illustrated in Table H-37.
 For affordable housing projects qualified for a density bonus, the City has adopted the parking requirements mandated by state density bonus law (refer to Section 9-72.030 of the Laguna Hills Municipal Code).
-Covered parking is not considered a constraint by local developers.